Setting the scene

 As you can see the model looks very different, depending on the environment used.

-Generally, your lighting set up will consist of an ambient light, and multiple directional lights.
+Lighting set ups generally consist of an ambient light, and multiple directional lights.
 The Ambient light illuminates the model evenly from all directions in SOLIDWORKS and is generally set quite low.

 The Directional lights come from a source that is infinitely far away from the model.
 It is a columned light source consisting of parallel rays from a single direction.